Philani50/Digital-Portfolio/Philani Shange — Digital Portfolio.md

 For each rubric criterion (Business Communication, Interview Skills, Mock Interview, Professional Networking, Workplace Etiquette) this repository includes:
 - Evidence files (10% each)
 - STAR reflection documents (10% each)
-Please open the folder `evidence_and_reflections` for the matched STAR reflections and supporting artifacts.
+Please open the folder for the matched STAR reflections and supporting artifacts.

 Summary of key strengths
 ---